I am pretty sure wives will read the title of this post and think “I know a thing or two about being more mature!” 🙂

 I had a quick answer “If you’re married, you’ll just know because you will feel the weight!”

 But I promised to address the question in a blog post and today I want to take a stab at answering the question.

 – We live in a world where Christian couples are separating and divorcing for whimsy reasons

 But God hates divorce.
 The heart of every Christian couple should be to make marriage work; doing everything to ensure their marriage does not break up.

 And beyond that, ensuring that their marriage thrives.

-The Bible permits divorce for two reasons;
+The Bible permits divorce for three reasons;